-4) To maximise measurement resolution the voltage over the burden resistor at peak-current should be the Arduino analog reference voltage (AREF) divided by 2
+4) To maximise measurement resolution, the voltage across the burden resistor at peak-current should be equal to one-half of the Arduino analog reference voltage.
+(AREF / 2)

-If you're using an Arduino running at 5V: AREF / 2 will be 5 V / 2 = 2.5 V and so the ideal burden resistance will be
+If you're using an Arduino running at 5V: AREF / 2 will be 2.5 Volts.
+So the ideal burden resistance will be:

 Ideal burden resistance = (AREF/2) / Secondary peak-current = 2.5 V / 0.0707 A = 35.4 Ω

-If you're using an emonTx operating off battery AREF will start at 3.3 V and slowly decrease as the battery discharges to 2.7 V. The ideal burden resistance for the minimum voltage would therefore be:
+If you're using a battery powered emonTx V2, AREF will start at 3.3 V and slowly decrease as the battery voltage drops to 2.7 V. The ideal burden resistance for the minimum voltage would therefore be:

 Ideal burden resistance = (AREF/2) / Secondary peak-current = 1.35V / 0.0707A = 19.1 Ω

-19 Ω is not a common value, we have a choice of 18 Ω or 22 Ω. We recommend going for 18 Ω ±1%
+19 Ω is not a common value.
+We have a choice of 18 or 22 Ω. We recommend using an 18 Ω ±1% burden.

 Tool for calculating burden resistor size, CT turns and max Irms - thanks to Tyler Adkisson for building and sharing this.

-(Note: this tool takes no account of the maximum power output of the current transformer.
+(Note: this tool does not take into account maximum CT power output.
 Saturation and distortion will occur if the maximum output is exceeded.
-Nor does it take account of component tolerances so a few percent should be taken off the calculated resistor value to account for this.
-There is more about component tolerances at ACAC Component tolerances.)
+Nor does it take into account component tolerances, so the burden resistor value should be decreased by a few (~5) percent allow some "headroom."
+There is more info about component tolerances at: ACAC Component tolerances.)

 2) Adding a DC Bias

-If you were to connect one of the CT (+ burden) wires to ground and measure the voltage of the second relative to ground, the signal would oscillate from positive to negative voltage.
-The Arduino requires a positive voltage only and so by connecting the end of the CT that we just connected to ground to a 2.5 V level (half of the supply voltage) instead, the signal voltage will now oscillate around 2.5 V and remain positive.
+If you were to connect one of the CT wires to ground and measure the voltage of the second wire, relative to ground, the voltage would vary from positive to negative with respect to ground.
+However, the Arduino analog inputs require a positive voltage.
+By connecting the CT lead we connected to ground, to a source at half the supply voltage instead, the CT output voltage will now swing above and below 2.5 V thus remaining positive.

 Choosing a suitable value for resistors R1 & R2: